Earn money for college!The following organizations are a great way to look for scholarships:

 Applicants to this need-based scholarship are judged on their leadership skills and commitment to community service.
 To be considered eligible, you must identify as a minority student.
 The scholarships are four-year awards, and you can receive as much as $30,000 over four years.
 US high school seniors are eligible to apply.

-Deadline: Likely February 2020
+Deadline: February 1

-Deadline: March 1, 2020 - Applications must be submitted via mail
+Deadline: March 1 - Applications must be submitted via mail

 Send completed application and teacher recommendation to:

 1309 South 204 Street

 Elkhorn, NE 68025Guardian Scholars @ CSU FullertonOpen to current or former foster youth and planning to attend CSU Fullerton in the fall.
 Also look into the Foster Youth Program available on the same website.
 Application opens in November.Deadline: March 2Application open end of October.
 Must be admitted to CSUF, hold a minimum 3.75 weighted GPA based on 10th-12th first semester grades.Deadline: March 2CSUF The Abrego Future Scholars Program